ntmkhanh/brio/README.md

 ```console
 python preprocess.py --src_dir "path for the 18 .source, .target, .out files" --tgt_dir data/diverse --split train --cand_num 6 --dataset data -l
 ```
-Using the `Finetuning_base_model` notebook for the finetuning process.

 ## Training Base Model with BRIO
 Inside the `main.py`:
   - In the base_setting: